CaraesNaur/TTRPGPolyGenre/README.md

 Tabletop Role-playing games (RPGs) are currently classified into [genres](https://www.merriam-webster.com/dictionary/genre) mostly borrowed from fiction literature (novels and short stories in particular).
 The RPG, as an interactive medium, demands a more sophisticated classification system.
 Such a system would allow RPGs to be described in a clearer and more concise manner.

 The goal of this system is twofold: Codify a universal terminology of genre for design/marketing purposes, and give players a vocabulary to describe the kind of games that they enjoy.
 The idea is to raise all ships.
-Designers know who their audience is, publishers and sellers know how to market, and players know what they’re getting into.
+Designers know who their audience is, publishers and sellers know how to market, and players know what they're getting into.

 ## RPG Aspects